- Best Live Events

 - Mobile App Design

-FanDuel‘s daily fantasy product is well known and widely used in the United States.
+FanDuel’s daily fantasy product is well known and widely used in the United States.
 The unfortunate result is that the company may not have the exponential growth on the daily fantasy sports side of the business.
 DraftKings is the only other true competitor at this point.
-Smaller sites like Monkey Knife Fight are in the space, but the number of registered users, contest and prize pools don’t compare to the two leaders in the space.
+Smaller sites like Monkey Knife Fight are in the space, but the number of registered users, contests, and prize pools don’t compare to the two leaders in the space.
 FanDuel has been at the forefront of innovation and design in the niche for the past 5 years.

 FanDuel Promo Code

 At this time, the best sign up bonus on FanDuel is a $5 free daily fantasy game.
-It’s not the most excited offer, but it is Verified to be the highest offered by the company.
+It’s not the most exciting offer, but it is Verified to be the highest offered by the company.
 It’s also free money and a chance to win free cash with no risk.
 Simply make a deposit and you can enter a free $5 DFS game.
 If you win, the money is yours to keep.